Blackprint/Blackprint/README.md

     Blackprint Editor is built using ScarletsFrame to deliver better <a href="https://krausest.github.io/js-framework-benchmark/current.html">performance</a> and <a href="https://github.com/ScarletsFiction/ScarletsFrame/wiki#advanced-example">features</a>.
 Blackprint Engine is distributed separately.
 Please use WebKit based browser like Chromium or Safari for better Blackprint Editor's performance.
 </p>

+> Some feature still breaking right now, still on progress to fix it

 ## Documentation
 > Warning: This project haven't reach it stable version<br>
 > Please share this project with your friend.<br>
 > Maybe someone skilled like you interested to improve this open source project.<br>
 > And because of their contribution, you can enjoy the improved Blackprint :)

-Please visit the [Wiki](https://github.com/Blackprint/Blackprint/wiki) for the documentation.
+Please go to this [link](http://stefansarya.gitbook.io/blackprint) for the documentation.

 ## Blackprint Roadmap
 Engine = Blackprint's engine